OpenInformix/demo-ASPCore-webapp/README.md

 * Restore the NuGet packages by rebuilding the solution.
 * Change the connection string in the ProductController.cs file.
 * Run the project(it will open a web browser with application running on it).

+## In the UI we will get three menu (navigation) items
+* Product Store : It is the Inventory Management Portal for Shop Admin.
+* Shopping Mart : It is the shopping portal for buyers/customers.
+Which will display all the products available in store, and will give a purchase option for each product.
+* Order Details : It will display the summary of all placed orders.